adarsh2454/Pizza-Sales/README.md

 The project is done in Microsoft SQL server and presented in Power BI.
 The data was loaded into 4 tables.
 This project involves the use of simple joins and sub-queries.

-## Data source:
-You can download the data from https://www.kaggle.com/datasets/mysarahmadbhat/pizza-place-sales

-A zip file is also included in this repository.

 ## Data Analysis
 This project was done on SQL server 2022